 But if you look at the above image you can see “Class Module”.
 I know for sure you have not touched that until you are reading this post.
 You must be wondering what is this VBA class module is when all the job can be done by using our regular Module itself.

-What is the Class Module in Excel VBA?
+What is the Class Module?

 The class has a direct relationship with objects.
 For example, you have a machine diagram to build a machine, but remember it is not a machine yet and using this machine diagram we can build many machines like that.